ShiromMakkad/docker-pihole-sync/README.md

 By utilizing a `sender` container node on one Pi and a `receiver` container node on the other Pi, we're able to solve the issue of securely opening a root user to SSH, by having the `sender` container node SSH into the `receiver` container node, rather than the host.
 If the container were to be infiltrated, the infiltrater would have access to root only in the receiver container, and its mounted volumes.

+**NOTE**: The sending and recieving container are only necessary for solving permissions issues without giving root access to the recieving container.
+If you have no problem giving root access to the recieving end (at the cost of security), or your recieving Pihole is not running in Docker, you don't need to use the recieving container.

 ## Why Docker PiHole Sync

 There are other options out there such as [pihole-cloudsync](https://github.com/stevejenkins/pihole-cloudsync) and [pihole-sync](https://github.com/simonwhitaker/pihole-sync), but this repo offers 4 unique features: